 North Carolina’s Class II United States Senate seat is up in 2020, and both parties have identified the race as a must-win to control the chamber.

 On the Republican side, incumbent Thom Tillis is the clear frontrunner, although he may forgo seeking reelection in favor of returning to state politics.
 Tillis faces primary challenges from accountant Sandy Smith and businessman Garland Tucker.
+Some have suggested Congressman Mark Walker as another potential challenger, although he has publicly denied interest in running.
 Other potential GOP challengers include those who ran against Senator Richard Burr in his 2016 primary – physician Greg Brannon, retired Judge Paul Wright, and businessman Larry Holmquist.
 Of course, if Tillis declines to seek another term, other candidates will enter the race.

 The Democratic field is much more open.
-So far, two Democrats – state Senator Erica Smith and Mecklenburg County Commissioner Trevor Fuller – have announced their bids.
-Former state Senator Eric Mansfield is also exploring a run.
-Speculative candidates include former Charlotte Mayor Anthony Foxx, former state Treasurer Janet Cowell, state Senators Jeff Jackson and Dan Blue, state Representatives Rachel Hunt, Grier Martin, Graig Meyer, and Brian Turner, former state Representative Linda Coleman, former UNC System President Tom Ross, 2018 and 2019 CD-09 nominee Dan McCready, and 2018 CD-13 nominee Kathy Manning.
+So far, three Democrats – state Senator Erica Smith, former state Senator Cal Cunningham, and Mecklenburg County Commissioner Trevor Fuller – have announced bids.
+Former state Senator Eric Mansfield announced a bid but later withdrew.
+Remaining speculative candidates include former Charlotte Mayor Anthony Foxx, former state Treasurers Janet Cowell and Richard Moore, state Senators Jeff Jackson and Dan Blue, state Representatives Rachel Hunt, Grier Martin, Graig Meyer, and Brian Turner, former state Representative Linda Coleman, former UNC System President Tom Ross, 2018 and 2019 CD-09 nominee Dan McCready, and 2018 CD-13 nominee Kathy Manning.
 The Democratic candidates who challenged Richard Burr in 2016 – Deborah Ross, Chris Rey, Kevin Griffin, and Ernest Reeves – may also run again.

 U.S. House of Representatives